James Brendan Connolly: Olympic Games

-Connolly competed at the 1906 Olympics in the TJ.
+Connolly competed at the 1906 Olympics in the Triple Jump and Long Jump.

 Connolly would also visit the second edition of the modern Olympics, held in Paris.
 There, he failed to retain his title in the triple jump, losing to compatriot Meyer Prinstein.

 In the 1984 NBC miniseries The First Olympics: Athens 1896, he was portrayed by David Caruso.
 Contrary to what is portrayed in the film, Connolly did not emigrate to America from Ireland.

-Connollystraße, in Munich is named in his honour and was a key location in the events surrounding the Munich Massacre at the 1972 Summer Olympics.
+Connollystraße in Munich is notably associated with the 1972 Summer Olympics and the tragic events of the Munich Massacre.
+It was on Connollystraße 31, within the Olympic Village, where members of the Israeli Olympic team were taken hostage by the Palestinian terrorist group Black September.
+The street is named in his honour.
+Thus, it holds both historical significance for its namesake and somber relevance due to its connection to the 1972 tragedy.

 Writer

 The 1904 Summer Olympics were also attended by Connolly, but as a journalist, not as an athlete.
 Earlier, he had already published his accounts of the Spanish–American War in the Boston Globe as Letters from the Front in Cuba.
 He served there in the Irish 9th Infantry of Massachusetts.

 Connolly became an authority on maritime writing, after spending years on many different vessels, fishing boats, military ships all over the world.
 In all, he published more than 200 short stories, and 25 novels.
 Furthermore, he twice ran for Congress of the United States on the ticket of the Progressive Party, but was never elected.

 He never returned to Harvard, but received an honorary athletic sweater in 1948.
 A year later, he was offered an honorary doctorate by Harvard University, which he turned down.
 He was a member of the National Institute of Arts and Letters.
 Connolly died in New York City at the age of 88.
 A collection of items related to Connolly, including his triple jump silver medal, is housed in the library of Colby College in Maine.